Jane Herbert Wilkinson Long: Personal life

-Because of this, she became known as the "Mother of Texas."
-Sam Houston, in a gubernatorial speech, later gave this title to Margaret Theresa Wright for Wright's heroic support of Texas troops during the Texas Revolution.
+Nevertheless because of this, she became known as the "Mother of Texas."
+Sam Houston later gave the same title to Margaret Theresa Wright during a gubernatorial speech on August 1, 1857, in Wright's hometown of Victoria for Wright's heroic support of Texas troops during the Texas Revolution.

 Her sister, Barbara Mackall Wilkinson, married Alexander Calvit, a sugar planter.